China to cut duties on Swiss watches

 The agreement, which should be signed when Switzerland's Economy Minister Johann Schneider-Ammann visits China in mid-July, will bring retail prices of Swiss watches in China down, but it is difficult to say by how much exactly, Yu said.

-Vontobel analyst Rene Weber said Swiss watches in China were subject to an import tax of 11 percent and a luxury tax of 20 percent on watches costing more than 1,500 Swiss francs (1,058.90 pounds).
+Vontobel analyst Rene Weber said Swiss watches in China were subject to an import tax of 11 percent and a luxury tax of 20 percent on watches costing more than 1,500 Swiss francs ($1,600).
 There is also a value-added tax.

 "If the import tax is cut by 18 percent, the rate would fall to 9 percent from 11 percent.
 This wouldn't lead to lower prices and only have an impact on margins," Weber said, adding the development was nevertheless positive.